codelastnight/to-path-figma/README.md

 *not actually magic

+built with typscript, react, and my last braincell

 ### roadmap

 -  [x] switch from polling to event calls for detecting selection change (when figma api updates)